You may wish to see an introductory page to this section first.

 It appears that the walls of the town were decorated with ancient reliefs to celebrate the entrance of King Francis I in 1533; this explains why they were displayed in such a way that Laborde was able to copy many of them in his book.
 The use of ancient reliefs and statues to embellish a fortification occurred also in other towns, e.g. at Nicaea and Ankara.

 In 1868 the walls were dismantled and some 2,000 sculptured stones were moved to a deconsecrated church, similar to what occurred in other French towns, e.g. Vienne and Avignon.
-Today this arrangement does not attract many visitors and in 2020 a brand new museum will open in Narbonne to display in a single location the collections which in 2016 were housed here, in the Horreum and in the Archbishop Palace.
-In order not to encumber the mind of the visitors with too many things to see, it is likely that the very large majority of the exhibits at Notre-Dame de Lamourguier will end up in the warehouses of the new museum.
+In 2021 Narbo Via, a brand new museum was inaugurated to display in a single location the collections which were housed here, in the Horreum and in the Archbishop Palace.
 It is a pity because the Lapidary Museum is per se a monument deserving protection as a testimony to a phase of the history of archaeology.

 Lapidary Museum: (above) relief depicting eagles supporting garlands and the lightning of Jupiter covered by a cloth; (below) entablature of a Roman monument with a decoration based on acanthus scrolls